Ben Bowden: Colorado Rockies

 The Colorado Rockies selected Bowden in the second round with the 45th overall selection of the 2016 Major League Baseball draft.
-He agreed to a $1.6 million signing bonus with the Rockies, and made his professional debut with the Asheville Tourists of the Class A South Atlantic League.
-He spent all of 2016 with Asheville, where he posted an 0–1 record with 3.04 ERA in 26 games, averaging 11.0 strikeouts per 9 innings.
+He agreed to a $1.6 million signing bonus with the Rockies, and made his professional debut with the Asheville Tourists of the Single–A South Atlantic League.
+He spent all of 2016 with Asheville, where he posted an 0–1 record with 3.04 ERA in 26 games, averaging 11 strikeouts per 9 innings.

-He did not pitch in 2017 due to injury.
-He began the 2018 season with Asheville and was promoted at midseason to the Lancaster JetHawks of the Class A-Advanced California League; over 52 innings pitched between the two teams, he went 7–2 with a 3.98 ERA and 78 strikeouts, averaging 13.5 strikeouts per 9 innings.
+Bowden did not pitch in 2017 due to injury.
+He began the 2018 season with Asheville and was promoted at midseason to the Lancaster JetHawks of the High–A California League; over 52 innings pitched between the two teams, he went 7–2 with a 3.98 ERA and 78 strikeouts, averaging 13.5 strikeouts per 9 innings.

-Bowden opened the 2019 season with the Hartford Yard Goats of the Class AA Eastern League, and served as Hartford's closer, before being promoted to the Albuquerque Isotopes of the Class AAA Pacific Coast League on June 20.
+Bowden opened the 2019 season with the Hartford Yard Goats of the Double–A Eastern League, and served as Hartford's closer, before being promoted to the Albuquerque Isotopes of the Triple–A Pacific Coast League on June 20.
 Bowden was named to the 2019 All-Star Futures Game.
 Over 48 relief appearances between Hartford and Albuquerque, he pitched to a 1–3 record and a 3.48 ERA, averaging 14.7 strikeouts per 9 innings.
 His 20 saves with Hartford were 5th in the league, his 0.584 WHIP was 4th, and his 6.0 strikeouts per walk were 5th.The Rockies added him to their 40-man roster after the 2019 season.

 Bowden made the Rockies' 2021 Opening Day roster.
 On April 2, 2021, Bowden made his MLB debut in relief against the Los Angeles Dodgers, allowing two runs in 1 1/3 innings pitched with two strikeouts.
 In 39 games, he posted a 3–2 record with a 6.56 ERA in 35 2/3 innings.

 During spring training in 2022, the Rockies optioned Bowden to Albuquerque.